 Expectation management was something I possibly learned the hard way.
 I thought because I was so successful in the Army that I “deserved” to make X dollars.
 The truth is that yes, you did some great things that transfer over to some tremendous high-paying jobs.
 But there are only so many jobs that pay, let’s say, six figures; and you’re not the only awesome person out there.
 Just be honest with yourself.

 There’s some excellent news, though.
 The Army has come a long way over the years and has teams of people dedicated to helping you transition out smoothly.
-Here’s a shortlist of things that helped me out personally.
+Here’s a short list of things that helped me out personally.

-Seven Secrets for Successful Military Career Transitions
+Seven Secrets for Successfully Transitioning out of the Military

 1. Attend a Transition Assistance Program (TAP) Workshop